packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 #### GitLab (Self-hosted)
 * OAuth: Users authenticate on Private Packagist with their GitLab accounts.
 Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/gitlab-integration-setup.md) for enterprise.
 * Synchronization:
-    * Keeps teams, their members, and access permissions in sync with your Gitlab groups
+    * Keeps teams, their members, and access permissions in sync with your GitLab groups
     * Individual collaborators aren't yet supported
 * Code Credentials: GitLab API Token
 * Webhooks: Code changes and releases

 #### AWS CodeCommit
 * Webhook:
-    * Users need to create a subscription using the generic hooks URL (from the package page) and send an [Amazon SNS message](https://docs.aws.amazon.com/sns/latest/dg/sns-message-and-json-formats.html)
+    * Users need to [create an AWS CodeCommit Trigger](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-sns.html) using the generic hooks URL from the package page
     * Code changes are available automatically.
 For releases, you need to select "All repository events" for the events type.